mausworks/tyin/README.md

 ```

 > **Tip:** `useHydrate`/`useSync` works for any async function that handles its own promise deduplication,
-> and we can use `util-dedupe` to deduplicate calls to async functions.
+> and we can use `tyin/util-dedupe` to deduplicate calls to async functions.

 ### Tyin without React

 Tyin works just fine without React, in fact,
 React is just a `devDependency` for it.

 Unless we import `storeHook` or other React-specific functionality, we can use Tyin anywhere.
 Just replace `storeHook` with `createStore`.

 ```ts
 import createStore from "tyin/store";